AI Summary of Peer-Reviewed Research

 Publishing process signals: MODERATE — reflects the venue and review process. — venue and review process.

-Inertial active chains show multiple dynamic crossovers
+Inertial active chains show multiple dynamical crossovers

 Three dark metallic cubic devices or equipment units arranged on a dark surface, displaying illuminated screens and connected components, suggesting scientific or physics laboratory apparatus.